stephomi/nomadsculpt.com/manual/docs/stroke.md

 #### Dragging distance
 The stroke will lag behind the pointer position according to a certain distance.

-This can be useful if you want to be follow precisely a path in a smooth way.
+This can be useful if you want to follow precisely a path in a smooth way.

 #### Stroke smoothing
 Average multiple pointer position to get a smoother stroke.